Kenmasaka/Dynosaur/README.md

 ## Thanks

 Kenmasaka : Hey, what are you doing here, Dynosaur?
-I thought you were in my computer!
-Dynosaur : I just wanted to write great stuff about me so people invite me in their servers...
-Kenmasaka : The text in all is great, but you have forgotten something...
+I thought you were in my computer! \n Dynosaur : I just wanted to write great stuff about me so people invite me in their servers... \n Kenmasaka : The text in all is great, but you have forgotten something...

 I wanted to personally thank all my friends that helped me constantly at making Dynosaur better and better.
 They supported me, and gave amazing ideas.